Skip to main content

 Open

 In a letter from October 2022, IRS disagreed with this recommendation, stating that LB&I promoter investigations already are subject to 100 percent managerial review.
 However, as mentioned in GAO's report, these reviews are not all documented in a way that LB&I could compile and analyze.
 The IRM requires that managers evaluate and recommend changes to their penalty program, which includes micro-captive promoter investigations.
 However, LB&I lacks an electronic method to identify, document, and analyze managerial reviews of such investigations for trends, anomalies, or potential deficiencies.
-In April 2024, we requested additional feedback from IRS.
+In September 2024, IRS said it had not changed its position.
 GAO will continue to monitor IRS for additional action.
 By implementing this recommendation, IRS will gain a more thorough understanding of promoter case quality and better detect potential emerging quality issues.

 Internal Revenue Service The Commissioner of Internal Revenue should have SB/SE develop a method to assess the quality of promoter investigations and apply this method to micro-captive promoter investigations.
 Based on these reviews, SB/SE should take corrective action to remedy any deficiencies uncovered in its analysis.
 (Recommendation 6)